 "The Power of the Cross", By Billy Graham, March 23, 2007.
-This is not a speech about the death penalty in man's criminal justice system, but about the death penalty, all end of all lives, as a result of our sins, regardless of how good we may be.
+This speech combines discusses both the death penalty and the all end of all lives, as a result of our sins, regardless of how good we may be.

 1) G. K. Chesterton : Children are innocent and love justice, while most adults are wicked and prefer mercy.” http://www.online-literature.com/chesterton/

 2) C. S. Lewis: "Some enlightened people would like to banish all conceptions of retribution or desert from their theory of punishment and place its value wholly in the deterrence of others or the reform of the criminal himself.
 They do not see that by so doing they render all punishment unjust.
 What can be more immoral than to inflict suffering on me for the sake of deterring others if I do not deserve it?
 And if I do deserve it, you are admitting the claims of retribution. " "The Complete C.S.
 Lewis", Signature Classics, The Problem of Pain, P407, Harper Collins, 2002

 3) Reconciliation has to be built with full recognition and accountability for the wrong. –Martha Kilpatrick